 If hip pain is interfering with your day-to-day life and making it difficult to stay active, here are some ways to help avoid hip pain.

 One way to relieve hip pain, especially after an injury, is to ice the afflicted area.
 Icing the hip can bring some relief and reduce swelling or inflammation.
 Remember to hold ice to the hip for 15-minute intervals, a few times a day.

 Avoiding hip-intensive exercises can help reduce inflammation.
 Some yoga stretches and light resistance training exercises can improve joint mobility, while simultaneously reducing pain.
 Swimming is a great low-impact exercise, especially for those with arthritis, and it can help relieve the pressure from your joints.

 Check Your Gait

 The way you walk or run can have a sizeable impact on your hip health.
 Any abnormalities in your gait could lead to an increased risk of developing hip bursitis.
 Analyze your gait while running and watch for signs of over striding or scissoring.
 You may need to check with a professional to take corrective action in fixing your gait.

 Sometimes overly tight and stiff muscles can cause hip pain.
 Getting rid of that tightness is easy with a foam roller.
+Foam rolling works to alleviate muscle tension and adhesions that can lead to strain or injury.
 If you’re new to foam rolling, check out our video below for a demonstration on how to roll your quads.

 It’s important to maintain your hip strength and flexibility through hip-training exercises and stretches.
-Two great exercises for building hip strength and flexibility are the seated pelvic tilt and the hip abduction, shown in the video below.
+Including low-impact activities, like yoga, into your fitness routine is a great way to improve hip flexibility.
+Two exercises that can help build hip strength and flexibility are the seated pelvic tilt and the hip abduction, as shown in the video below.